Department of Labor Logo United States Department of Labor

 To Table of Figures

 To identify affected series more easily and because AE series are published at a more detailed industry level than non-AE series, series changes are shown separately for AE and non-AE data types.
-The first two tables in this section reference collapsed and discontinued series for AE only.
-The third table references discontinued series for all non-AE data types.
-Discontinued series tables (table 11 and table 13) display series for which the data types noted are no longer published.
-The collapsed series table (table 12) displays series for which the data types noted are published at a more aggregate level because the more detailed industry no longer has sufficient sample to be estimated and published separately.
+The first three tables in this section reference discontinued, collapsed, and new series for AE only.
+The fourth table references discontinued series for all non-AE data types.
+Discontinued series tables (table 12 and table 15) display series for which the data types noted are no longer published.
+The collapsed series table (table 13) displays series for which the data types noted are published at a more aggregate level because the more detailed industry no longer has sufficient sample to be estimated and published separately.
 Affected industries have been combined with other similar industries for estimation and publication purposes.
-Historical data for these series were reconstructed to provide consistent time series.
+The new series table (table 14) shows series that are newly published for AE after passing tests for adequate sample and confidentiality of reported data.
+Historical data for the collapsed and newly published series were reconstructed to provide consistent time series.
 Industries that are no longer published for AE will also no longer be published for other directly estimated data types or derivative series.
+Industries with newly published AE will be evaluated to determine if non-AE data for those industries is also publishable.
+If so, non-AE data for those industries will be released with the next benchmark.

 NAICS Code CES Industry Code CES Industry Title Next Highest Published Industry